MMaquet/signal-inference-optimization/README.md

 LLMs do not retrieve your content.
 They reconstruct it.

-If your signal is weak, your identity will be rewritten.
+And what they reconstruct becomes your identity.

 ---

 ## Definition

-Signal Inference Optimization (SIO) is the discipline of structuring the signal made available to probabilistic systems in order to reduce drift and orient LLM reconstructions toward a version that remains faithful to the intended meaning.
+Signal Inference Optimization (SIO) is the discipline of structuring the signal made available to probabilistic systems in order to reduce inference drift and orient LLM reconstructions toward a version that remains faithful to the intended meaning.

 ---